Global Settings

 Debug Mode

-Use this dropdown to inspect and debug different stages and resources of HTrace.
+Use this dropdown to inspect and debug different stages and resources of HTrace WSGI.

 • None: Debugging is disabled.